-Ball hones provide a great surface finish and will make your next re-ring job a success !
+Ball hones provide, a great surface finish and will make, your next re-ring job a success !

-The ball hone tool, is great if you are only trying to freshen a cylinder prior to re-ringing because it is not a material removal tool.
+The ball hone tool, is great if you are only trying to, freshen a cylinder prior to re-ringing.
+Because, it is not a material removal tool.

-So, in your engine, the pistons ride up and down maintaining a tight seal via the piston rings.
-Over time, the constant rubbing of the rings against the cylinder wall can polish it to a very smooth finish.
+So, in your engine, the pistons ride up and down, maintaining a tight seal via the piston rings.
+But, over time, the constant rubbing of the rings against the cylinder wall, can polish it to a very smooth finish.

-This Creates Problems In Two Ways
+This Creates Problems In Two Ways:

-If the cylinder walls are too smooth, this wear will not occur, with the rings “skimming” over the polished surface.
+Because, if the cylinder walls are too smooth, this wear will not occur, with the rings “skimming” over the polished surface.

 What Diameter Ball Hone Should I Use

-Ball Hones are made oversize so you need to choose the size based on the size of your cylinder.
-If your cylinder is a non-standard size select the next largest size.
+Ball Hones are made oversize.
+So, you need to choose the size, based on the size of your cylinder.
+If your cylinder is a non-standard size, select the next largest size.
 For example, for a cylinder that has been machined to 3-3/8”, choose a 3-1/2” hone.
-The “flex” that’s built into the ball hone will adjust to the size difference.
-The degree of oversize creates pressure and a soft cutting action on cylinder walls.
+The “flex” that’s built into the ball hone, will adjust to the size difference.
+The degree of oversize, creates pressure and a soft cutting action on cylinder walls.

 What Grit Ball Hone Should I Use

-Recommended Steps To Ball Hone Your Cylinders For New Rings
+Recommended Steps, To Ball Hone Your Cylinders For New Rings

-With the engine bare and cylinder ridged reamed (if necessary) place the ball-hone in a hand drill or drill press.
-Lubricate the cylinder with 10-30wt oil or ball hone oil (recommended).
-Spread the lubricant in the bore with a brush or your fingers.
+With the engine bare and cylinder ridged reamed (if necessary), place the ball-hone in a hand drill or drill press.
+Lubricate the cylinder, with 10-30wt oil or ball hone oil (recommended).
+Spread the lubricant in the bore, with a brush or your fingers.
 Make sure the cylinder is completely covered.

 How Vigorous A Motion